 Life of a Writer pieces should be submitted to email@example.com and written as a paragraph in third person and should include the area of concentration in parenthesis after the name: (F) for fiction, (P) for poetry, (CNF) for creative nonfiction; (W4C) for writing for children and young adults, (SW) for screenwriting, and (PW) for playwriting.
 Please include the graduation year, such as Jake Doe (F ’03).
 Spell out month and state names.
 Include title(s) of the work, publishers, date of publication, and complete web site addresses when appropriate.

 Check out the MFA store at cafepress.com/spaldingmfa.

-The alumni association plans Homecoming, sets up workshops among alums, plans regional events, and keeps up communication with alumni through a website: http://www.spaldingmfaalum.com, a newsletter “Soaring” (see alumni website), and a Facebook page: facebook.com/groups/SpaldingMFAalumni/.
-The alumni association began Celebration of Recently Published Books by Alumni in 2009.
+The alumni association plans Homecoming, sets up workshops among alums, plans regional events, and keeps up communication with alumni through its website: http://www.spaldingmfaalum.com, and a Facebook page: facebook.com/groups/SpaldingMFAalumni/.
+The alumni association began Celebration of Recently Published Books by Alumni in 2008.
 This celebration which takes place at Homecoming is only one of several innovations of the May Homecoming weekend.

 The alumni association sponsors Celebration of Recently Published Books by Alumni, where our alumni read from books published within the last year.
 The Celebration Reading is followed by a book signing and SPLoveFest, a book fair that offers books by alumni and students and that allows alumni and students to display their artistic ventures or to promote their blogs, websites, online journals, and more.